 - Abbott and Costello's comedy skit "Who's on First?" is a classic.

-- Ross, Joey, and Chandler's adventures are hilarious.
+- Ross, Joey and Chandler's adventures are hilarious.

-Rule #5: Multiple Nouns with Separate Ownership
+Rule #6: Multiple Nouns With Separate Ownership

 This is the trickiest rule of all, but you probably won't need to refer to it too often.
 When two or more nouns indicate ownership, but the ownership is separate, each noun gets the apostrophe + "s" to indicate separate possession.
-The examples below may help you to understand exactly what this means.
+The examples may help you to understand exactly what this means.

-Other Tricky Possessive Scenarios
+Common Tricky Possessive Scenarios

 Without clumping these examples into generic rules, let's discuss a few common words and phrases that often trip people up.